Tool have announced a North American headline tour

-Opiate, Undertow and Ænima had arrived, quick-fire, within the space of four-and-a-half.
+Opiate, Undertow and Ænima had arrived, quick-fire, within the space of four and a half years.
 Held up by legal wrangling with record label Volcano Entertainment – a suit was filed against the band for entertaining offers from other imprints – we had to suffer and wait longer than ever for the Los Angeles quartet’s third LP.
 Although the elasticity of time (and having travelled 13-times-around-the-sun between 10,000 Days and Fear Inoculum) makes such delay seem quaint now, those months and years away precipitated real change.

 The white-hot hype had cooled, somewhat.
 As fascinating as the live, outtake and video collection Salival was, it felt like Tool's first stopgap release.
 Vocalist Maynard James Keenan going AWOL to drop stunning debut LP Mer De Noms with his comparatively accessible ‘side-project’ A Perfect Circle led many to fear that his main concern had been put on ice.

 In the broader rock community, the shadow of grunge had fully subsided and even the subsequent wave of gritty alt.rockers seemed to be in retreat.
 In their place had risen a far gaudier breed of superstar.
 Even looking past the joyously bone-headed puerility of scene leaders like Limp Bizkit and blink-182, the likes of Linkin Park had helped revive rock’s cult of personality.